 As to the name Yahweh, some have traced it to being a volcano, or mountain god, as opposed to the sky-god, Ēl.
 This attempts to, perhaps confusingly demonstrate the names and titles of the Gods were more than just names and titles, but masks of different aspects of the Sun-God, or an eclectic meaning of God collected from surrounding cultures.

-Theosophy recognises, that Judaism, Dunlap refers to as an offshoot of the old Phoenician worship, owes its ideas and concepts to “paganism,” and it shrouds this under the constructed blind of “monotheism.”
+Samuel Fales Dunlap referred to Judaism as an offshoot of the old Phoenician worship, owing its ideas and concepts to “paganism,” and that it shrouds this under the constructed blind of “monotheism.”
 This god Yahweh, had succeeded Ēl in worship, which appropriated the consort, Asherah, and survives in Christianity under a Father-Son-Mary combination.

 “The Jews contend that their God, Yahweh or Jehovah, is the Supreme Being, who deigned to communicate with them and them alone in the covenant at Sinai.
 Christians and Muslims, their spiritual descendants, have taken up the claim—while insisting that their revelations are the final and complete versions.
 All of these religions, in their dominant forms, insist that any other god either does not exist or is a demon in disguise.